beardo/puppet-capistrano-demo/README.markdown

 and finally `deploy`.
-Using this one command you can go from a fresh install of ubuntu 14.04 to your app running in one command.
+Using this one command you can go from a fresh install of ubuntu 14.04 to having everything installed and set up for your app in one command.

 If you change things in your puppet manifest or files you need uploaded you can run `cap stage puppet:install` and puppet will update your stage.

-If you only update your rails stuff and want to deploy those changes you can run `cap stage deploy` and capistrano will only update your application.
+If only update your app code and want to deploy those changes without running puppet again you can run `cap stage deploy` and capistrano will only update your application.